objektwerks/house/README.md

 >Gears ( https://github.com/lampepfl/gears ), which should *ideally* keep them honest.
 We'll see, of course.

 >Going forward, I can not use *nor* recommend the usage of Sttp/Tapir, due to multiple challenges with said libraries.
->Perhaps, my perspective will change over time.
-Opinion in the Scala space seems to split.
+>Again, this is most likely due to ignorance on my part.
+Perhaps, my perspective will change over time.
+Opinion in the
+>Scala space seems to split.
+Reader beware!

 Todo
 ----